nizamitomilovs/service-provider-app/README.md

 ## 🚀 Areas for Future Enhancement
 - **Caching**: Add tag invalidation, cache products
+- **Caching Implementation**: The current implementation has some basic caching in the CategoryService, but a more comprehensive and unified approach would be more beneficial in the future
 - **RESTful API**: Moving to vue and API structure
 - **Image loading**: Optimize image loading